jeffshurtliff/jeffshurtliff.github.io/_pages/skills.md

 * jQuery
 * XML

+## Jive Software Platform
+I am also an expert in administering and develop online community websites built on the Jive Software platform.

 ## Shell Scripting
 I have been writing shell scripts for various purposes including system administration and automation for over a decade using Bash and PowerShell, with the former being my preference.